1930:

 1912:

-William Haydon Burns, the thirty-fifth governor of Florida from 1965 to 1967, is
+William Haydon Burns, the thirty-fifth governor of Florida (from 1965 to 1967) is

-build the greatest attraction yet known in the history of Florida."
+November 1965, announcing that Disney "will build the greatest attraction yet known in the history of Florida."

 1971: